tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

     * If total savings are greater than the emergency fund, display a message congratulating the person for having enough money in this fund.

-    * If total savings are equal to the emergency fund, display a message congratulation the person on reaching this financial goal.
+    * If total savings are equal to the emergency fund, display a message congratulating the person on reaching this financial goal.

     * If total savings are less than the emergency fund, display a message showing how many dollars away the person is to reach the goal of saving at least three times their monthly expenses.